Tasmanian Planning Scheme – Substantially modified part of Draft Central Coast Local Provisions Schedule (Draft LPS)

 - Landslip Hazard

-The Forth River Flooding Report is available below:
+The Forth River Flooding Report and the Forth River Flooding Addendum are available below:

-The Draft Central Coast LPS is supported by a Planning Report – available below:
+The Draft Central Coast LPS is supported by a Planning Report is available below:

 The Draft Central Coast LPS includes provisions that are currently operating under the Central Coast Interim Planning Scheme 2013.
 The transition of these provisions into the Draft Central Coast LPS has been approved by the Minister for Planning and must be included in the Draft Central Coast LPS.